 \subsection{Knowledge-Graph-Guided Generation}

 \textbf{Prompt Synthesis via Knowledge Graphs and Harmfulness Prior.} To generate harmful prompts, we leverage knowledge graphs to provide LLMs with contextual signals that emphasize domain-specific entities.
-Inspired by retrieval-augmented generation (RAG)~\cite{NEURIPS2020_6b493230}, we adopt an entity-centric strategy: subgraphs and attributes serve as grounding context, guiding models toward domain-relevant formulations.
-Downstream, the graph also supports the construction of \emph{structured domain-context cards}—compact summaries of an entity's neighbors, descriptions, and relations—consumed by the dual-path obfuscation-rewriting module to produce implicit variants.
+Inspired by retrieval-augmented generation (RAG; ~\citealp{NEURIPS2020_6b493230}), we adopt an entity-centric strategy: subgraphs and attributes serve as grounding context, guiding models toward domain-relevant formulations.
+Downstream, the graph also supports the construction of \emph{structured domain-context cards}—compact summaries of an entity's neighbors, descriptions, and relations—consumed by the two-strategy obfuscation-rewriting module to produce implicit variants.

-To assist harmful-type conditioning, we provide few-shot demonstrations drawn from the JailbreakBench dataset~\cite{NEURIPS2024_63092d79} (ten harmful categories, 100 high-quality exemplars).
-This seed set is interchangeable with any labeled harmful-category dataset.
-Formally, for each entity $e$ with subgraph context $\mathcal{C}_{e}$, few-shot exemplars $\mathcal{D}_{\mathrm{few}}$ and harmful category set $G = \{ g_{i} | i = 1,...,k \}$, the synthesis model $\mathcal{M}_{\mathrm{syn}}$ is invoked once per harmful category $g_i$, producing $n$ prompts:
+To assist harmful-type conditioning, we provide few-shot demonstrations drawn from the JailbreakBench dataset~\cite{NEURIPS2024_63092d79}, which contains ten harmful categories and 100 high-quality exemplars.
+This seed set can be readily interchangeable with any labeled harmful-category dataset.
+Formally, for each entity $e$ with subgraph context $\mathcal{C}_{e}$, few-shot exemplars $\mathcal{D}_{\mathrm{few}}$ and harmful category set $G = \{ g_{i} | i = 1,...,k \}$, the synthesis model $\mathcal{M}_{\mathrm{syn}}$ is invoked once for each harmful category $g_i$, producing $n$ prompts:

 Here, $X_{e}^{(i,j)}$ denotes the $j$-th prompt produced for harmful category $g_i$, and $\mathcal{X}_{e}$ is the complete set of $k \times n$ prompts for entity $e$.
 Detailed prompt templates are provided in Appendix~\ref{app:prompt}.